Ivan Andreyevich Khovansky (Tararui)

 Prince Ivan Andreyevich Khovansky (Ива́н Андре́евич Хова́нский) was a Russian boyar who led the Streltsy during the Moscow Uprising of 1682, alternatively known as the Khovanshchina.
-His life was dramatized by Modest Mussorgsky in the opera called after the name of the uprising.
+His life was dramatized by Modest Mussorgsky in the opera Khovanshchina.
 Khovansky's moniker, Tararui, derives from the old Russian word for "chatterbox".

 Khovansky came from the Lithuanian Gediminid dynasty, whose ancestors moved from Podolia to Moscow in 1408.
 He started his employment under Mikhail I as a stolnik.
 In 1650 he was sent to Tula to counter the raids of Crimean Tatars.
 In 1651-1654 he was governor in Vyazma, and in 1656 he was governor of Mogilev.

 During the Russian-Polish-Swedish war he served as a voivod.
 In 1657 he blitzed a number of Swedes under Gdov.
 During the Russo-Polish War (1654–1667), he won the battle of Myadel on 8 February 1659.
 He was promoted to boyar on March 27, 1659.
 In January 1660 he attacked Brest and set it on fire.
 During the Copper Riot in Moscow on 25 July 1662 he dealt with insurgents and then led an investigation committee based in Kolomenskoe.
 In 1663 he was proclaimed a judge of the Yamskoi Prikaz.
 Between 1669-1678 he governed Pskov, Smolensk, and Novgorod.
 He was reputed as a dour and masterful manager who did not look kindly on local licentiousness and manners.

 Upon Feodor III's death in April 1682, taking advantage of his popularity among the Streltsy, Khovansky helped to dismiss the Miloslavsky family from power.
 He engineered the great Streltsy uprising (May 15 to May 17, 1682), during which their old and unpopular leader, Prince Mikhail Dolgorukov, was murdered and Khovansky named his successor.
 Thus, he became de facto Minister of War of Muscovite Russia.
 Wishing to secure the allegiance of the Streltsy, he announced total forgiveness to those who took part in the uprising.